(Based on a week-long trip in September 2016 exploring Mexico City.)

 Pirámides de Teotihuacán (Pyramids of Teotihuacan)

 The pyramids are about an hour outside of Mexico City.
 They are well worth the drive.
 There are two of them – Sol (sun) and Luna (moon).
 While it is not possible to climb them if you’re in a chair, there is a lot to see from the base and a LOT of interesting history.
 While there, you will also find excavated tunnels which show how the people lived.
-These tunnels are wheelchair accessible, as are the restrooms that are nearby.
-It’s a good idea to go first thing in the morning before the crowds arrive.
-Leo picked us up at 7:30am and it was perfect – still cool and not too crowded.
-When we left, cars were lined up for at least a mile.
+These tunnels are wheelchair accessible, as are the nearby restrooms that’s a good idea to go first thing in the morning before the crowds and heart arrive.

 Basílica de Guadalupe